-- An employee may be insured in the Optional Life as both a member and a dependent up to the maximum combined life insurance policy of \$1 million.
-A child may be insured by more than one member. - For the AD&D, an employee may be insured as a member and a dependent, doubling the policy's maximum of \$250,000 per member to \$500,000.
-A child may be insured by more than one member.
+- An employee may be insured in the Optional Life as both a member and a dependent up to the maximum • combined life insurance policy of \$1 million.
+More than one member may insure a child. - For the AD&D an employee may be insured as a member and a dependent, doubling the policy's maximum of • \$250,000 per member to \$500,000.
+More than one member may insure a child.

 Imputed income: The IRS uses the term imputed income to describe the value of any benefit or service that is considered income when calculating your federal taxes.
 Know your taxation.
 Some benefits and some dependent groups may be subject to taxation.
+Visit the CU imputed income website for more information.